 - 1) Students can apply on their own initiative. - 2) Every student who would like to participate in the Honours programme has to go through the same selection procedure, regardless of their study or background.
-This includes amongst others ATLAS and exchange students. - 3) The following applies for the Bachelor Honours programme: - a.
-The student has applied for participation in the Honours programme by means of a letter of motivation received by the Honours Dean prior to the deadline specified on the website and in the letter. - b.
-The Honours Dean can issue invitations for an interview. - c.
-The Honours Dean has consented to the student's admission request. - d.
-The admission applies for the first 10 ECTS; continuation is regulated in article 2.1, paragraph 2. - 4) The following applies for the Master Honours programme: - The track coordinators advise the Honours Dean on the admission of students for their track: - a.
+This includes amongst others ATLAS and exchange students, see Article 2.2 paragraph 5. - 3) The following applies for the Bachelor Honours programme: - a.
+The student has applied for participation in the Honours programme by means of a letter of motivation received by the Honours Programme Director prior to the deadline specified on the website and in the letter. - b.
+The Honours Programme Director can issue invitations for an interview. - c.
+The Honours Programme Director has consented to the student's admission request. - d.
+The admission applies for the first 10 ECTS; continuation is regulated in Article 2.1, paragraph 2. - 4) The following applies for the Master Honours programme:

+The track coordinators advise the Honours Programme Director on the admission of students for their track:

+- a.
 For the track Research Honours, applicants have to submit their curriculum vitae, a grade list, a motivation letter and a letter of recommendation from a researcher who will become the student's supervisor.
 Once applied for the programme, applicants will receive an invitation for an interview.
 On the basis of the submitted material and the interview, the coordinator of the Research Honours track will decide if the applicant is eligible for the programme. - b.
 For the track Change Leaders Honours, applicants have to submit a letter of motivation along with a curriculum vitae and relevant transcripts.
 On the basis of the submitted documents, a committee will decide whether or not to invite the applicant for an interview.
 The applicants' eligibility to join the programme will be decided upon by the coordinator on the basis of the submitted documents and the interview. - c.
-For the track 4TU Responsible Sustainable Challenge, applicants have to submit a letter of motivation along with a curriculum vitae. and relevant transcripts.
+For the track 4TU.Responsible Sustainable Challenge, applicants have to submit a letter of motivation along with a curriculum vitae. and relevant transcripts.
 Once applied for the programme, applicants may receive an invitation for an interview.
 Based on the submitted material and (if relevant) the interview, the UT coordinator of the track will decide if the student is eligible for this track. - d.
 For the track Great Negotiators, applicants have to submit a motivation letter, a curriculum vitae and a list of grades.
 Highly motivated students will then be invited to an interview.
 On the basis of the submitted material and the interview the coordinator of the Great Negotiators track will decide if the student is eligible for the programme. - 5) The following applies to ATLAS and exchange students: - a.
-For choosing modules from the Bachelor Honours programme, the admission procedure of Article 2.2.3 and 2.2.4 applies; - b.
-Students cannot choose modules independently from the Master Honours programmes; - c.
-The student can choose a maximum of two modules of the Honours programme during the study time at the institution unless the student applies for an Honours track; - d.
-The student should have the pre-requisite knowledge of the independent modules they are applying for.
+For following the full Bachelor/Master Honours programme or for choosing modules from the Bachelor Honours programme, the admission procedure of Article 2.2 paragraph 3 and 2.2 paragraph 4 applies;

+- b.
+Students falling under this category cannot choose individual modules from the Master Honours programmes; - c.
+Students falling under this category can choose a maximum of two modules of the Bachelor Honours programme during the study time at the institution unless the student applies for an Honours track; - d.
+Students falling under this category applying for independent Honours programme modules should have the pre-requisite knowledge of the modules they are applying for as determined by the teacher of that module/track coordinator.